 The city with the worst infestation is New Orleans, Louisiana.
 More than 40 percent of New Orleans households reported roaches in 2015.
 Houston, Texas; Miami, Florida; Atlanta, Georgia; Phoenix, Arizona; Raleigh, North Carolina; Los Angeles, California; Dallas, Texas; New York, New York; and Memphis, Tennessee rounded out the top ten.
 Here’s how you can tell cockroaches have infested your home.

 Keeping your home free of cockroaches is challenging no matter your location—but taking precautions is worth it for your health.
 According to the National Pest Management Association (NPMA), cockroaches could pose a severe health threat.
 Specifically, roaches could spread at least 33 kinds of bacteria, including salmonella and E. coli, in addition to parasites and other pathogens.
 Plus, their saliva, urine, and fecal droppings can elicit allergic reactions and asthma attacks.

 To deter roaches, the NPMA recommends two main courses of action: putting up barriers and cleaning your home.
 Fill in any small cracks in the walls or gaps near electric sockets and switch plates with silicone-based caulk.
 Ventilating crawl spaces to prevent moisture buildup is also a good tactic.
-Here’s how to get rid of household pests without chemicals.
+Here are 13 things in your house that are attracting pests.

 All food, crumbs, and even dirty dishes are inviting to cockroaches.
 Therefore, keep counters, sinks, and plates clean and clear of leftover food.
 Storing food in airtight containers and putting away everything, even pet food, are also good practices.
 Now, find out the things your exterminator won’t tell you.